Elected Judicial Officers

 May 2011 - present.

-Judge Gary Bashor graduated from Lewis and Clark College in 1980 and received his law degree from Lewis and Clark College of Law in 1983.
+Judge Gary Bashor graduated from Lewis and Clark College and received his law degree from Lewis and Clark College of Law.
 He received his Mediation Certificate from the National Judicial College in 2009.
 Judge Bashor served as a Superior Court Commissioner from 1999 until May of 2011.
-He Chairs the state Felony Judgment and Sentencing Forms Committee and served on the Washington State Child Support Workgroup in 2011.
-He currently is a member of the Superior Court Judges Association Technology and Treatment Court committees.
+He Chairs the Superior Court Judges Association Technology Committee as well as the SCJA Media Outreach Committee.
+He is a member of State Superior Court Case Management Software Project (SC-CMS) Steering Committee.
+He served on the Washington State Child Support Workgroup in 2011.
 Judge Bashor was appointed by Governor Inslee in September 2013 to serve on the State Legislative Ethics Board.
+Judge Bashor is currently the Assistant Presiding Judge.

 Hon.
 Stephen M. Warning - Position 2